What are the benefits of yoga?

 What should I bring?

 Bring water, a towel, and a yoga sticky mat if you have one.
-You can borrow a mat at the studio, or ideally, everyone should—for hygienic reasons—own their own mat.
+You can rent a mat at the studio, or ideally, everyone should—for hygienic reasons—own their own mat.
 For Restore classes, you may want to bring your own blanket.
-DO NOT bring a cell phone, or at least turn it off when you enter.
+Do not bring a cell phone, or at least turn it off when you enter.

 Should I eat before class?

-Eat at least two hours before class and wait at least a half hour after class to eat.
+Eat at least two hours before class to give you time to digest.
+If you have not eaten, and need to consume something, choose to eat lightly.
 It is best to practice yoga on an empty stomach.
-Drink plenty of water before, during, and after class.
+Drink plenty of water before, and after class.